AlternateNicko/EpsilonPL/README.md

 "npp.py" is where the main source code is located.
 Npp gets updates every 1-2 weeks for bug fixes, monthly for features

-• Minor updates - Npp will get small features and bug fixes with this updates, Minor updates also includes updates outside of npp.py, built in libraries, or others will also get updates.
+• Minor updates - Nplang will get small features and bug fixes with this updates, Minor updates also includes updates outside of npp.py, built in libraries, or others will also get updates.
-• Major updates - Npp gets updates that includes huge features, additions, bug fixes, and even reworks.
+• Major updates - Nplang gets updates that includes huge features, additions, bug fixes, and even reworks.
 These updates are mostly rare, sometimes just every few months or a year if I have the time.
 This type of update is important as it could majorly improve speed, optimizations, future development, or syntaxes.